Loading...

 Mindful Eating

-Keep track of your blood glucose levels to understand how your body responds to M&Ms and adjust your strategies accordingly.
+Keep track of how your body responds to different amounts and types of food, and adjust your consumption accordingly to better manage glucose levels.

 healthspan-mbl